jbloomlab/SARS-CoV-2_Bjorkman_pilot/README.md

 # Mutational antigenic profiling of the B.1.351 SARS-CoV-2 RBD
 The effects of mutations on serum antibody binding to the RBD from the B.1.351 (Beta) SARS-CoV-2 variant.
-These sera are from mice vaccinated with a mosaic-8 or homotypic Beta RBD nanoparticle vaccine.
+These sera are from mice vaccinated with a mosaic-8 or homotypic Beta RBD nanoparticle vaccine (or other formulations).

-Study and analysis by Allie Greaney,  [Jesse Bloom](https://research.fhcrc.org/bloom/en.html), and co-authors.
+Design and experiments by Alex Cohen of Pamela Bjorkman's lab, with analysis by Allie Greaney and [Jesse Bloom](https://research.fhcrc.org/bloom/en.html), and co-authors.

-This study was a collaboration with [Pamela Bjorkman's lab]() at Caltech.
-The vaccine was first described in this paper: [Cohen, et al. _Science_ (2021)](https://www.science.org/doi/10.1126/science.abf6840).
+Vaccine was first described in this paper: [Cohen, et al. _Science_ (2021)](https://www.science.org/doi/10.1126/science.abf6840).

 ## Summary of workflow and results
 For a summary of the workflow and links to key results files, click [here](results/summary/summary.md).